theochem/horton/doc/user_download_and_install_setup_cfg.rst

     ./setup.py install --user

 Run ``./setup.py build_ext --help`` for a complete list of options.
-These options apply to all extension, so avoid them for static linking.
+These options apply to all extensions, so avoid them for static linking.